iotivity/IoTivity-Getting-Started/pre-Jan-21-md/index.md

 [**Getting Started with IoTivity (Raspberry Pi kit)**](gsg-kit.md)

 - Experience realistic smart device usage with a Raspberry Pi kit ([purchase here](https://openconnectivity.org/developer/developer-kit), under <u>Development Resources and Solutions</u>).
-The kit provides for a more immersive experience.
-With the kit and a Linux client app, you control a Raspberry Pi equipped with colored LEDs and capacitive touch buttons on an add-on board.
+The kit lets you use a Linux client app to control a Raspberry Pi with an add-on board that contains colored LEDs and capacitive touch buttons.

 [**Digging Deeper: Next Steps for Development**](digging-deeper.md)